GuJialu/BigMushroomRPGDocs/puremd/manualEnglish.md

 - Restart the game

 ### Hide Script Selection
-If there is only one script in the game, you can hide it to let the player directly select saving.
+If there is only one script in the game, you can hide it to let the player directly go to saving page.
 - Go to `MushRoomCardRPG_Data/streamingAssets/config/` folder under game folder.
 (You can find its path in [Resource Path](#resource-path))
 - Use notepad to open `config.json`
 - Modify `disableScriptPicking` to be 1
 - Restart the game

-### Copyright
+### License
-- You don't need to pay any fee for publishing game made with Mushroom Card RPG.
-Mushroom Card RPG doesn't claim copyright of games made with it.
+- Publishing game made with Mushroom Card RPG is free.

 <br>
 <br>